 How does encryption protect your data?
 When you are working on the internet, a lot of personal data is transferred between you and the web.
 With encryption, all the data from you to any website on the internet will be sent as ciphertext.
 All your bank details, personal information, and passwords will be encrypted.
 Even if it is intercepted, it will not make sense without the decryption tools if you have a question about the goals of using a disguise on the internet: to protect your data.

 Disadvantages of Encryption

-While encryption is designed to keep unauthorized entities from understanding the data they have acquired, in many situations, the encryption can also keep the data's owner from being able to access the data.
+While encryption is designed to keep unauthorized entities from understanding the data they have acquired, in many situations, encryption can also keep the data's owner from being able to access the data.

 There are a large number of best practices for encryption key management.
 The key management also adds some extra layers of complexity to the backup and data restoration process.

 Suppose a major disaster should strike the company or the individual.
 In that case, retrieving the keys and adding them to a new backup server could increase the time needed to start the recovery process.